 A linear model is fitted (using RMA style, more later) to your probeset (i.e. your 11 probes), using the boundary, that the effect of all probes in each probeset is zero.

-Weights are attached to the different probes in each probeset, low weights are coloured in green (i.e. they were not important for the model), and high values in white.
+Weights are attached to the different probes in each probeset, low weights are colored in green (i.e. they were not important for the model), and high values in white.